AzureAD/azure-activedirectory-library-for-js/README.md

 ```

 ### Security
-Tokens are accessible from javascript since stored in HTML5 storage.
+Tokens are accessible from javascript since Adal.JS is using HTML5 storage.
 Default storage option is sessionStorage, which keeps the tokens per session.
-You should ask user to login again for important operations.
+You should ask user to login again for important operations on your app.